 The issue of reparations is also important because it provides a clear illustration of the more general theme of ideological indeterminacy.
-That is, nobody has a perfect formula to define justice in this context (nor in other contexts); yet one cannot ignore the question simply because it is too complex.
-Unsurprisingly, class positions and the balance of power do play an important role in shaping the political battles and the outcomes about reparations.
-But these forces are insufficient as such to determine the right balance between the logic of reparations-based justice and the logic of forward-looking distributive justice (independently of one's origins).
-One needs to rely on democratic deliberation and historical evidence in order to reach the best possible compromise and to build norms of justice that can be discussed, improved, shared, and agreed upon as widely as possible.
+That is, nobody has a perfect formula to define justice in this context (or in other contexts); yet one cannot ignore the question simply because it is too complex.
+Unsurprisingly, class positions and the balance of power play an important role in shaping the political battles and outcomes about reparations.
+But these forces are insufficient as such to determine the right balance between the logic of reparatory (backward-looking) justice and the logic of (forward-looking) distributive justice (independently of one's origins).
+We must rely on democratic deliberation and historical evidence to reach the best possible compromise and to build norms of justice that can be discussed, improved, shared and agreed upon as widely as possible.